sonelrubin/dynamics-365-contact-center/contact-center/use/use-copilot-features.md

 - **Ask follow-up turn by turn questions**: If Copilot's response isn't immediately useful, you can ask follow-up questions and guide Copilot in a natural, conversational way.
 - **Ask Copilot to attempt a better response**: Copilot can also rephrase responses based on more guidance such as, "Can you summarize your response?" or "Can you attempt a response providing details for each of the steps you mentioned?"

-### Use auto-prompts

-When you have an active case or conversation open, Copilot suggests prompts based on the context of the case or the conversation.
-Copilot generates prompts only for the first question and not for follow-up questions.
-Copilot generates the prompts as follows:

-- For a case, Copilot considers the title, description, notes, and emails linked to the case.
-- For a conversation, Copilot considers the intent in the first three messages to generate a prompt, and then every third message to refresh the prompts.
-You can select a prompt to generate a response.

 ### View responses